netdata/netdata/docs/tasks/setup/space-administration/Rooms.md

 ## Prerequisites

+To perform administrative actions on Rooms, you will need the following:

 - A Netdata Cloud account with at least one node claimed to one of its Spaces.

 ## Node management

-You can perform the actions below from either of:
+You can perform the following actions from either :

 - The **War Room settings** interface, reachable from the top of the Cloud interface, by clicking the **cogwheel** icon next to the War Room's name